Caroline Lee Hentz: Early life

 As a child, Whiting attended a private school run by Jared Sparks.
 By the time she was twelve, she had already composed a fantasy about the Far East, as well as a play.
 At seventeen she was teaching at a local Lancaster school.

 On September 30, 1824, Caroline married Nicholas Marcellus Hentz.
-Shortly after, the couple moved to Chapel Hill, North Carolina with their first child, where her husband became chair of modern languages at the flagship university.
+Shortly after, the couple moved to Chapel Hill, North Carolina with their first child, where her husband became chair of modern languages at the University of North Carolina.
 She is described as being "a northerner who traveled and worked throughout the South for nearly thirty years."
-She lived in seven different states in her lifetime, bore her husband five children, and managed to support her family financially with her writing.
+She lived in seven different states in her lifetime, had five children, and supported her family financially with her writing.

 Personal life

-As the youngest of eight children, Caroline watched as “three of her brothers became officers and served in the War of 1812.”
+As the youngest of eight children, Hentz watched as “three of her brothers became officers and served in the War of 1812.”
 Their letters home and “tales of patriotic adventure” were great inspiration to her.
-As a young girl, Caroline was “popular with her companions, playing games, taking woodland walks, and studying nature.”
+As a young girl, she was “popular with her companions, playing games, taking woodland walks, and studying nature.”

-On September 30, 1824, Caroline married Nicholas Marcellus Hentz, “a political refugee from Metz [and] son of a member of the French National Convention.”
+On September 30, 1824, she married Nicholas Marcellus Hentz, “a political refugee from Metz [and] son of a member of the French National Convention.”
 The couple originally lived near Round Hill School in Northampton, Massachusetts, where Nicholas was an instructor.

 In 1826, the couple moved to the University of North Carolina at Chapel Hill where Nicholas became the chair of modern languages.

-During this period, Mrs. Hentz helped George Moses Horton, an enslaved illiterate poet, by writing down his poems and sending them to local newspapers to gain publication.
+During this period, Hentz helped George Moses Horton, an enslaved illiterate poet, by writing down his poems and sending them to local newspapers to gain publication.
 This was the start of Horton's career as a poet; he was later called the "Black bard of North Carolina".

-The Hentz couple left shortly after for Covington, Kentucky, where Nicholas founded a girls’ school in 1830.
+The Hentzes left shortly after for Covington, Kentucky, where Nicholas founded a girls' school in 1830.
 From their new home in Covington, Caroline Hentz wrote the prize-winning tragedy De Lara; or, The Moorish Bride for actor William Pelby of Boston.
 Although Pelby had offered her a $500 prize, he was unable to pay and gave Hentz back the copyright to the play.